sayanh/kubecon2018/PITCHME.md

 - TUF   <!-- .element: class="fragment" -->
 <!--
 The Update Framework (TUF) helps developers maintain the security of a software update system, even against attackers that compromise the repository or signing keys.
 TUF provides a flexible framework and specification that developers can adopt into any software update system. -->

+Note:
+    Ajit: Prometheus covering later.
+What's so cool about Envoy?
+Is there a way to take care DBs in k8s?

+    Ajit: Is there any project which actually graduated?
 ---
 ### Graduated
 ##### No surprises <!-- .element: class="fragment" -->